 These crackers (flatbreads?) rely on a combination of all-purpose flour and semolina flour.
 (Semolina is often used in pasta.)
 By themselves, these crackers are kinda boring.
 The texture is great, but there’s not much there in terms of flavor.
 However, brush the dough lightly with olive oil and then sprinkle a bit of coarse salt and/or Italian seasonings on top?
 Now you’re talking!
 (Speaking of sea salt, we love this Maldon flaked sea salt for recipes like this.)

-While these Carta di Musica could be served by themselves, we actually enjoy making a batch and then serving them with a nice piece of cheese, an assortment of olives and a good bottle of Cabernet Sauvignon.
+While these Carta di Musica could be served by themselves, we actually enjoy making a batch and then serving them with a nice piece of cheese (Parmigiano-reggiano is a great choice), an assortment of olives and a good bottle of Cabernet Sauvignon.
 (If it’s a hot summer day, we’ll opt for a dry Chardonnay instead.)

 Did you make a batch of these Carta di Musica at home?
 Leave a comment, or snap a photo and tag me on Instagram (@Spicedblog).
 I’d love to see your version!